Sweet Desire, Wicked Fate

 “Datura, look and see what I got,” a hoarse male voice spoke from behind her.

 Jaden glanced back at her captor.
 This Ivan creature stood a few inches taller than the rest, which seemed to make him feel superior.
-His clothes were threadbare.
-Like the others, his physique was human and he had sharp fangs that jutted out over his thin lips.
+Like the others, he had sharp fangs that jutted out over his thin lips.
+His clothes were threadbare, his physique human.
 He appeared to be part horned lizard, with a reptilian hide that resembled dried mud.
-Horns were scattered over the crown of his head, even on his pointed ears, and his eyes were electric green.
+His eyes were electric green.
+Horns were scattered over the crown of his head, even on his pointed ears.

 “What’s ya scared ‘a?”
 Datura lunged at Jaden.
 “We ain’t hurt ya.
 Tig just injected ya with a little ‘a her spurges poison.”
 Datura smiled, patting Tig on the back.
 “Then she set us free.”